Drifter-Supremo/mindful-inkwell-journal/memory-bank/activeContext.md

 ## Recent Changes

 - Authentication Flow Improvements:
-  - Simplified routing by making the login page the root route ("/") instead of "/auth"
+  - Reverted to original routing structure with "/auth" for authentication
-  - Updated protected routes to redirect to root path instead of "/auth"
+  - Updated Vercel configuration to properly handle client-side routing
-  - Updated Firebase configuration to use "gorlea.ink" as the auth domain
+  - Configured Firebase to use the default Firebase hosting domain

 - UI Improvements:
   - Renamed app from "Mindful Inkwell" to "Gorlea Dot Ink" throughout the application